AgentMC/Sao19/Translate/En/Part9.md

 "No...... let me do it."

-"We’ll need your fists when fighting minions and kidnappers, and I am good at this kind of things."
+"We’ll need your fists when fighting a minion and a kidnapper, and I am good at this kind of things."

 Hearing the words of Kirito that were calming down his fighting spirit, Isukan deeply breathed several times, then turned back and walked away, saying.